 One final point I want to make about this topic is every band started out as a local band.
 Even names as big as Pierce The Veil or All Time Low or Blink 182 or Green Day all started out as local bands.
 A band called Forever Came Calling traveled on Warped Tour 2010 and started passing out their EP in to anyone in line who would listen.
 Fast forward a few years later, they have two albums under their belt and a deal with Pure Noise Records.
 There are so many bands in that position who are promoting their songs, whether it be in person or online.
 Next time a band sends you a message to check out their debut song or music video, take five minutes to do it.
 You may just find your new favorite band who could later on become the next big thing.

--Megan Langley, writer for Live A Little Bit Louder and vocalist/guitarist of Life Reimagined
+-Megan Langley, writer for Live A Little Bit Louder, vocalist/guitarist of Life Reimagined, guitarist of The Unordinary

 The reason why people should support local bands is because that'll help them reach success.
 Everybody starts somewhere and not all bands can reach success by themselves.
 Local bands need their support from the people who like their music or maybe music in general and want to hear or see something new.
 So please, support local bands, music, your local scene, in any way that you can.

 -Caroline Murdock, writer for Live A Little Bit Louder